Self-Enhanced GNN: Improving Graph Neural Networks Using Model Outputs: Topology Update

-For Figure~\ref{fig:noise ratio}, we delete/add edges using the ground-truth labels.
-However, we may not have access to the ground-truth labels in a practical node classification problem.
+\textbf{Topology Update algorithms.} For Figure~\ref{fig:noise ratio}, we delete/add edges using the ground-truth labels.
+However, we do not have access to the ground-truth labels in a practical node classification problem.
 As popular GNN models already provide quite accurate predictions of the true labels, we can use their output for edge edition.
-Denote a GNN model trained for a node classification problem with $c$ classes as a mapping function $f:\mathbb{V} \rightarrow [c] $, where $[c]$ is the integer set $\left\{1,\ldots, c\right\}$.
+Denote a GNN model trained for a node classification problem with $c$ classes as a mapping function $f:\mathcal{V} \rightarrow [c] $, where $[c]$ is the integer set $\left\{1,\ldots, c\right\}$.
 Edge deletion and edge addition can be conducted using Algorithm~\ref{alg:edge deletion} and Algorithm~\ref{alg:edge addition}, respectively.

-In the following, we show that Algorithm~\ref{alg:edge deletion} and Algorithm~\ref{alg:edge addition} reduce the noise ratio of the input graph if the classification accuracy of the GNN model $f(\cdot)$ is high enough.
+\textbf{Analysis.} In the following analysis, we show that Algorithm~\ref{alg:edge deletion} and Algorithm~\ref{alg:edge addition} reduce the noise ratio of the input graph if the classification accuracy of the GNN model $f(\cdot)$ is high enough.
 We first present some assumptions and definitions that will be used in the analysis.